allenai/allenact/docs/installation/installation-framework.md

 `docker pull klemenkotar/allenact-habitat:latest`

-This container includes the 0.1 release of `allenact`, the 0.15 release of `habitat` as well as the `Gibson` point navigation dataset and scene assets.
+This container includes the 0.1 release of `allenact`, the 0.15 release of `habitat` as well as the `Gibson` point navigation dataset.
 You then need to launch the container and attach into it:

 `docker run klemenkotar/allenact-habitat --runtime=nvidia -it`